 The vast majority of students complete a full programme with the average number of courses studied was 8 GCSEs.
 The breadth of the curriculum is demonstrated by the optional / open basket subjects scoring consistently well in terms of the overall Progress 8 score.
 Students with additional needs (SEND) and disadvantaged students access the full curriculum including all optional subjects and also activities in the extending curriculum.
-In 2022, SEND students and Disadvantaged students scored well in comparison to national indicators.
+In 2023, SEND students and Disadvantaged students scored well in comparison to national indicators.

-In the Sixth Form in 2022, 31% of the students went onto Russell group Universities and 100% of the students who wanted to progress into Higher Education did so.
+In the Sixth Form in 2023, 36% of the students went onto 'prestigious' universities and 100% of the students who wanted to progress into Higher Education did so.
 This is well above National Average and is against a local backdrop of only 26% of students across the region going to University.
 A high percentage (65%) of students are the first in their family to go to University underlining the impact of their education on social mobility.
-The Sixth Form value added data has been in the top 5% in the country for the last 5 years demonstrating that students consistently outperform their targets in both academic and vocational courses.
-Sixth Form retention of Year 11 students is high; the same as our success rate data of 97% in 2022.
-In 2022, Year 11 destinations were strong with 100% of students being placed which is above the local and national average figures.
+The Sixth Form value added data has been in the top 5% in the country for the last 6 years demonstrating that students consistently outperform their targets in both academic and vocational courses.
+Sixth Form retention of Year 11 students is high; the same as our success rate data of 98% in 2023.
+In 2023, Year 11 destinations were strong with 100% of students being placed which is above the local and national average figures.